Perl/PPCs/docs/process.md

 During this "Pre-RFC" phase, your proposal isn't in the RFC tracker.
 It's not an RFC yet!

-During this phase, the proposer is responsible for moving things forward.
-If they contact the PSC for approval to file a draft, and the PSC does not respond, it's the proposer who should be keeping track of that.
+During this phase, you (the proposer) are responsible for moving things forward.
+If you contact the PSC for approval to file a draft, and the PSC does not respond, it's you who should be keeping track of that.

 ### Draft Proposal